deveshnema/Chatter/README.md

 # Chatter
 An iOS (Swift 4) Facebook Messenger styled chat App

-(Recreating the design style to enhance the learning experience)
+(Recreating the design style only to enhance the learning experience)

 ## Detail
 - The App has been styled in the fb messenger style